 I chose one of my favorite scrapbook papers and trimmed it to 8.5" x 11" to match my printer paper.
 I suppose you could use scrapbook paper throughout to make it funky fun.
 After the papers are all lined up, I creased the book down the middle so I had a line to follow with my sewing machine.
 You don't want to make it too thick so you don't break a needle.
 One seam down the middle and ta-da!
 DIY journal!

-I began with a self portrait of myself
+I began with a self portrait of myself and then a make-shift bio. |

 To give myself a little push each day, I selected a sheet of sticker sayings from my plethora of scrapbook supplies and randomly stuck them on the pages of the newly minted journal.
 From there, I made sure I had a handful of colorful pens.